 Pornokitsch was a finalist for the 2011 BSFA Awards for Non-Fiction, the winner of the 2013 British Fantasy Awards for Non-Fiction and a finalist for the 2014 Hugo Award for Best Fanzine.
 Editors Anne Perry and Jared Shurin were selected to the h.club100 (for "innovators and pioneers in the creative industries") in 2013.

 As of January 2014, Pornokitsch became a paying market for short fiction.
 We publish both original and reprinted stories.
 We spend a lot of time in archives, so this includes some out-of-copyright fiction and non-fiction as well.

 Pornokitsch has featured brand new stories by Adam Roberts, James Smythe, Molly Tanzer, Jesse Bullington, Kim Curran, David Bryher and Rose Biggin, with many more on the way.

 Founded in 2009, The Kitschies - which rewards intelligent, progressive and entertaining fiction containing speculative or fantastic elements.
 Judging categories include novel, debut, digital narrative, and cover art.

-We are no longer involved in the administration of the prize or its judging process.
-The current prize director is Glen Mehn.
+As of February 2014, we are no longer involved in the administration or direction of the prize or its judging process.
+The Kitschies' current prize director is Glen Mehn.

 We operate a (very) small non-profit press that publishes original fiction and non-fiction, organised around contemporary, relevant topics.
-Proceeds from these publications are donated to selected charity partners.
+The proceeds from these publications are donated to charity partners.

 Caveats & Fine Print